Private Student Loans

 The student borrower may request a Cosigner Release Application only after meeting the following requirements:

-- Payment of the first 48 consecutive monthly principal and interest payments on-time (received within 10 calendar days* after the payment due date)**
+- Payment of a specific number of monthly principal and interest payments on-time (received within 10 calendar days* after the payment due date)**

 - The student borrower is a U.S. Citizen or Permanent Resident Alien